 - Figure out what you can do to transform your not-so-well converting keywords into highly converting keywords by optimizing the webpage and adding new content.

-- Push your frequent, fresh and new content out onto all of the social media platforms, like Facebook, Twitter and Google+.
+- Push your frequent, fresh, and new content out onto all of the social media platforms, like Facebook, Twitter, and Instagram.

 Does this list make you feel a bit overwhelmed?
 We understand and we are here to help!
 FWM clients are always welcome to call or email us with questions, or simply to set up a monthly program that takes SEO off of your plate and onto ours.
 We have talented writers who are trained in SEO and kept up-to-date on the frequent changes who would be happy to help you.
 Call us toll-free at 888-886-0939 or fill out our online form today.
 Don’t wait for Google’s next change; we all know Google doesn’t wait for you!